-The Solicitors Regulation Authority is the governing body of Solicitors.
-Professional Rules laid down by the Society require that clients of Solicitors be informed of certain terms of business.
+Online Legal Services Solicitors limited are regulated by The Solicitors Regulation Authority who are the regulator of Solicitors and solicitor firms.
+Professional Rules laid down by the SRA require that clients of Solicitors be informed of certain terms of business.
 Accordingly this formal Statement indicates the basis on which this firm carries out professional services on behalf of its clients.

 - We aim to offer our clients quality legal advice with a personal service at a fair cost.
 As a start, we hope it is helpful to you to set out in this statement the basis on which we will provide our professional services.